OfficeDev/teams-toolkit-samples/test-tool-sample-app/README.md

 ### Run the app locally
 1. Clone the repo to your local workspace or directly download the source code.
 1. Open the project in Visual Studio Code.
-1. Open Debug View (`Ctrl+Shift+D`) and select "Debug in Test Tool (Preview)" in dropdown list.
+1. Open Debug View (`Ctrl+Shift+D`) and select "Debug in Microsoft 365 Agents playground (Preview)" in dropdown list.
-1. Press "F5" to launch the Teams App Test Tool.
+1. Press "F5" to launch the Microsoft 365 Agents playground.
 1. Type `help` command into input box.
 Bot will response the list of commands available in this sample.

 ![test-tool](https://aka.ms/emulator-hero-image)